 Whether you just need someone to talk to or need actual assistance of some sort, the internet can be a great alternative to traditional walk-in-the-door methods of getting help.

 Sometimes all you’re looking for is a way to vent your feelings, to talk about your situation instead of bottling it up.
 Talking to others who have been there or are going through the same things can be very supportive.
 There is a wealth of message boards, forums, chat rooms, and discussion groups you can find with a simple search.
 Often on these, you’ll meet friendly people who can direct you to other helpful resources, or just lend a virtual shoulder to cry on.
 You can usually spend some time unregistered just “lurking” and reading what others have said to gauge whether or not a given website would be comfortable for you to actually take part in.
 If you don’t like the back-and-forth that takes place on one website, there are dozens more to choose from.
 Spend some time checking out various sites and you’re bound to find one or more that would work for you.

 Some people find it easier to be open in an online setting than they would face-to-face.
-The anonymity of communicating from behind a keyboard can sometimes be freeing to someone who might be too shy to discuss things like alcohol dependency in person.
+The anonymity of communicating from behind a keyboard can sometimes be freeing to someone who might be too shy to discuss things like alcohol dependency, or seeking treatment for alcohol dependency in person.
 A sense of privacy can be comforting, and maybe encourage a struggling spouse to seek further help of some sort.
 Maybe you’re not actually looking for a solution to a problem, either.
 If you’re not seeking feedback, but only want confirmation that It’s not just me going through this, you can just do some reading and not take part in discussions.

 The Role Of Social Media In Support